-The 'AA+' rating on Corporación de Reservas Estratégicas de Productos Petrolíferos (CORES) is based on an equalization with the long-term rating on the Kingdom of Spain (AA+/Negative/A-1+), reflecting Standard & Poor's Ratings Services' opinion that there is an "almost certain" likelihood that the Spanish government would provide timely and sufficient extraordinary support to CORES in the event of financial stress.
+The 'AA' rating on Corporación de Reservas Estratégicas de Productos Petrolíferos (CORES) reflects an equalization with the long-term rating on the Kingdom of Spain (AA/Negative/A-1+), since we believe that there is an "almost certain" likelihood that the Spanish government would provide timely and sufficient extraordinary support to CORES in the event of financial stress.

-In accordance with our criteria for government-related entities (GREs), our rating approach is based on our view of CORES':
+The Kingdom of Spain fully owns CORES.
+We consider it to be a government-related entity (GRE).
+In accordance with our criteria for GREs, we base our rating approach on our view of CORES':

 - "Integral" link with the Spanish government.
-CORES is a public-law entity, tightly controlled and supervised by the Spanish Ministry of Industry.
-We see CORES as an extension of the government, specifically mandated to build up, manage, and control the nation's strategic oil reserves, in accordance with the EU and international legislation.
-CORES does not receive funds from the government, nor does it benefit from any explicit guarantee on its liabilities.
-However, the government provides CORES with what we deem to be strong ongoing support in the form of a regulatory framework under which oil and gas operators have the obligation to pay whatever fees are necessary to fully cover all of CORES' costs--including debt service.
-Standard & Poor's believes that this framework would safeguard a smooth sovereign takeover of CORES' obligations if needed. - "Critical" role as an entity specifically formed to provide a strategic public service on behalf of the Spanish government.
+We consider CORES to be an arm of the government as an agency tightly controlled and supervised by the Spanish Ministry of Industry, specifically mandated to build up, manage, and control the nation's strategic oil reserves, in accordance with the EU and international legislation.
+Although CORES does not receive funds from the government or benefit from any explicit guarantee on its liabilities, there is, in our view, strong government support in the form of a regulatory framework under which oil and gas operators have the obligation to pay whatever fees are necessary to fully cover all of CORES' costs--including debt service. - "Critical" role as an entity especially formed to provide a strategic public service on behalf of the Spanish government.
 CORES has a specific mandate to monitor the level of Spain's oil reserves--virtually all of which come from imports--and ensure that they are sufficient to cover the country's oil consumption needs.
 Only the government itself can, in our opinion, undertake CORES' mandate.